 BComm (with Merit), FAICD, MAIM, MAMA

 Mr Hearl is an independent non-executive Director.
-He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People and Remuneration Committee and the Nomination Committee; having earlier served on Santos’ Audit and Risk Committee.
+He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People, Remuneration & Culture Committee and the Nomination Committee; having earlier served on Santos’ Audit and Risk Committee.

 During an 18-year career in the oil industry with Exxon in Australia and the USA, he held a variety of senior marketing, operations, logistics and strategic planning positions.
 Mr Hearl joined YUM Brands (formerly PepsiCo) as KFC Australia’s Director of Operations in 1991 and subsequently had several senior international leadership roles as well as being President of Pizza Hut USA, before assuming the global role of YUM Brands’ Chief Operating and Development Officer in 2006, based in Dallas, Texas and Louisville, Kentucky, and from where he retired in 2008.

 He is currently a non-executive Director of Australia’s largest telecommunications company, Telstra Ltd (since 2014), and chairs its Remuneration Committee.
 In December 2019, he was announced as the Chairman-elect of the planned IPO of Woolworths’ Endeavour Group Ltd (since 2019), and Trustee of the Stepping Stone Foundation, a Sydney-based NFP (since 2020), and member of its Investment Committee (since 2018).